rgarcia-herrera/harmonica-diagram/README.md

 # Harmonica Diagram generator

+I wanted to see which notes are available on an instrument, and which of those belong to a scale.

+## Arabic scales on Harmonic Minor harmonicas

 I happen to own some [Lee Oskar harmonicas of the kind that are tuned to harmonic minor scales](http://leeoskar.com/harmonic-minor-harmonica/). ¡They are lots of fun!

 Playing them by ear I mostly improvise tunes that sound like